In the News

 MOTOROLA SOLUTIONS FOUNDATION AWARDS $40,000 GRANT TO SUPPORT THE

 “G.R.E.A.T.
-OFFICERS BUILDING TRUST AND COMMUNITY POLICING” – School Service Project
+OFFICERS BUILDING TRUST AND COMMUNITY POLICING” – Summer/Family School Service Project

 This grant program will enable G.R.E.A.T. law enforcement officers, across the country, to take a pro-active non-enforcement approach in engaging youth and their parents/guardians in a positive pro-active approach in community relations and youth violence prevention.

 In order to apply for this reimbursement grant, G.R.E.A.T.
-Officers will teach and oversee G.R.E.A.T. youth summer program topics that reinforce the lessons learned in the structured elementary and middle school curricula: conflict resolution, anti-bullying, communication skills, goal setting, self-image, and cultural awareness/sensitivity.
+Officers will teach and oversee G.R.E.A.T. youth summer/family program topics that reinforce the lessons learned in the structured elementary and middle school curricula: conflict resolution, anti-bullying, communication skills, goal setting, self-image, and cultural awareness/sensitivity.
 Every Summer Program (G.R.E.A.T.
 Officers Building Trust and Community Policing) must teach/reflect a combination of the G.R.E.A.T. goals and skills: 1.
 Strengthen law enforcement’s relationship with youth and community; 2.
 Improve public/community relations; 3.
 Provide structured activities when students are not in school; 4.
 Give youths positive alternatives to gang involvement; and 5.
 Build upon the school-based G.R.E.A.T. curricula and reinforce goals by offering youths an opportunity to enhance their skills.
-In developing their summer program, the G.R.E.A.T.
-Officers will look to the Summer Program Activities recommended in the G.R.E.A.T. curriculum: team building structured games; community service projects; sports camps; neighborhood improvement projects, educational visits (such as: law enforcement agencies, fire departments, State Capitals, museums, law firms, TV studios, and corporate offices – science, technology, food/beverage).

-These grant funds can be approved for up to $1,000 per Summer Program/per agency and used to pay agency reimbursement for materials, goods, services (group transportation, etc), fees (group parking, admission, rental, etc), food/beverages, youth T-shirts (G.R.E.A.T.), needed to implement the agency’s G.R.E.A.T.
-Officers Building Trust and Community Policing Summer Program.
+These grant funds can be approved for up to $1,000 per Summer/Family Program agency and used to pay agency reimbursement for materials, goods, services (group transportation, etc), fees (group parking, admission, rental, etc), food/beverages, youth T-shirts (G.R.E.A.T.), needed to implement the agency’s G.R.E.A.T.
+Officers Building Trust and Community Policing Summer/Family Program.

 The law enforcement agency’s grant application (School Service Project) request, narrative MUST include: the name of the G.R.E.A.T. law enforcement agency and participating G.R.E.A.T.
 Officer(s); the name of all participating schools; the description of the Summer/Family Program activity(s) the G.R.E.A.T.
 Kids will be participating in; the number of participating kids, officers, teachers, and parents; goals of the program; and a program budget.